MR2 | Smart | Berkeley | Dawncraft | Motorhomes | Motorhome rallies | Sirion

 As a company, Daihatsu claim they are practical, innovative and imaginative and as a member of the Toyota Group they aim to become the world's leading compact car maker.
 Well I shall let you know.

 Now after 2000 miles of very mixed driving, its returning a very constant 51mpg overall.
 Well pleased!
-Very smooth, quite comfortable (not in the Smart league), utterly reliable & its only irritation is the absence of central locking!
+Very smooth, quite comfortable (it's not in the Smart league though), utterly reliable & its only irritation is the absence of central locking!

 Now into 2008, I have put 6000 miles on it & its returning 50.36 mpg average.
-It's turned out that the clock has a mind of it's own, which looks like a poor connection but it drives like silk & no central locking is still primitive!
+It's turned out that the clock has a mind of it's own, which looks like a poor connection but it drives like silk, even if no central locking is still very primitive!
 It's certainly turned out to be a good choice.

 Just before its first years service the MPG fell to just over 40.
 I got it service to find out that numpty head had not kept a check on tyre pressures ... they were well down.
 (A fault I have only experienced with older alloys).
 I have increased by two pounds all round to see if it will help to use less juice.
 The ride is slightly harder (no surprise there then) & she is averaging 53!
 Well pleased.
 It should be pointed out that at £1.14 a litre I am driving like a nun everywhere.

 As we approach the Christmas of 2008, petrol prices have dropped to as low as 87.9p a litre, My nun driving must be improving (or I have more patience), I'm now averaging 54 mpg on long runs!
-I'm putting in about a litre of oil between services and I'm well satisfied with that.
+I cruise the motorways at about 60 & try not to go much over 3000 revs.
+I put in about a litre of oil between services and I'm well satisfied with that.
 Fairly soon she'll need a new front tyre.

 Daihatsu's history